Everything Your Small Business Should Know About Payroll Management

 In-house Payroll Expertise

 Businesses could choose to let an internal department handle payroll processing.
 The staff who process payroll in-house are categorized as employees.
-As a result, employers pay them through the same payroll system that they help manage.
+As a result, employers pay them through the same payroll management system that they help manage.

 This option is not ideal, however, as it's often more time-consuming for internal team members and owners.
 It also requires in-house expertise, which is a rare, and often expensive, skill set.
 The risk of compliance challenges can dissuade in-house payroll options if a business can’t hire someone with the necessary expertise.